openstack/skyline-console/docs/en/test/2-catalog-introduction.md

 │   ├── results (Store test result files)
-│   ├── screenshots (Store a snapshot of the test error) │   ├── support (When writing a test case, double-wrapped function) │   │   ├── commands.js (Storage login, logout and other operation functions) │   │   ├── common.js   (Storage base functions)
+│   ├── screenshots (Store a snapshot of the test error) │   ├── support (When writing a test case, double-wrapped function) │   │   ├── commands.js (Store login, logout and other operation functions) │   │   ├── common.js   (Store base functions)
-│   │   ├── constants.js    (Storage the route of each resource)
+│   │   ├── constants.js    (Store the route of each resource)
-│   │   ├── detail-commands.js  (Storage the functions related to the resource detail page, based on the framework, the operation of the detail page is consistent)
+│   │   ├── detail-commands.js  (Store the functions related to the resource detail page, based on the framework, the operation of the detail page is consistent)
 │   │   ├── form-commands.js  (Stores form-related functions, based on the framework, consistent with the operation of form items)
 │   │   ├── index.js
-│   │   ├── resource-commands.js    (Storage functions related to resource operations, such as creating cloud hosts, creating routes, deleting resources, etc.)
+│   │   ├── resource-commands.js    (Store functions related to resource operations, such as creating instance, creating router, deleting resources, etc.)
-│   │   └── table-commands.js   (Storage the functions related to the resource list, based on the framework, have consistency in the operation of the list)
+│   │   └── table-commands.js   (Store the functions related to the resource list based on the framework, and it has consistency in the operation of the lis)
 │   └── utils   (Store the read function for the configuration file) │       └── index.js
 └── unit    (Unit test)
-    ├── local-storage-mock.js   ( Storeage mock function in local)
+    ├── local-storage-mock.js   ( Storage mock function in local)
     ├── locales (Translation files used when testing internationalization) │   ├── en-US.js
     │   └── zh-CN.js